Jazz Bass Master Harness: Volume · Q · Blend + Series/Parallel + Phantom Buffer

 Pre-tin pot casings

-This is the single hardest part of the build.
-Do it now while the pots are loose.
+The hardest part of Step 2 — do it now while the pots are loose.

 1. Set iron to 380°C